learningequality/kolibri-docs/docs/tutorials/rpi.rst

   auth_algs=1
   ignore_broadcast_ssid=0

-  # Remove the '#' in front of below lines to set a password
+  # Remove the '#' in front of below lines to set a password 'Password'
   # wpa=2
   # wpa_passphrase=Password
   # wpa_key_mgmt=WPA-PSK
   # wpa_pairwise=TKIP
   # rsn_pairwise=CCMP

-Next, open the following file to enable the configuration file that we have just written:
+Next, edit ``/etc/default/hostapd`` to enable the configuration file that we have just written:

 .. code-block:: console